Get custom quote

 Even if customers aren’t lucky enough to score some free chocolate, Malley makes customers who place a bumper sticker on their cars feel like part of a distinctively Cleveland tribe.
 He dubs them members of the “Chocolate Club.”
 As a result, people whose cars bear the Malley’s mark feel a part of something bigger than themselves.
 They have declared themselves publicly to be chocolate lovers—and can connect with fellow chocolate lovers whose cars also bear the distinctive mark.

-By all appearances, Malley’s marketing strategy works well.
+By all appearances, Malley’s creative business marketing strategy works well.
 Cruising the streets of Cleveland are a whole lot of cars sporting the distinctively-branded swag.
 People who take to the highway during the rush hour commute are likely to see more than one of the stickers on the back of someone’s car.
 How can Clevelanders who see the candy-colored ovals resist stopping by their local Malley’s for one of their trademark Pretzel Crunch Bars to munch on their long ride home.

 For a small investment in custom bumper stickers and $500 a month in prize money, Malley has created a chocolate empire in this post-industrial Midwestern city.
 No holiday passes in Cleveland without lines of cars waiting to get into Malley’s stretching clear out onto the freeway, most of them sporting the trademark ovals that brand Malley’s business.